-- a) Work with the Office of Emergency Management to review and update as needed the Hazard Mitigation Plan, taking into consideration likely climate change impacts. - b) Adopt and implement updates to the Hazard Mitigation Plan. - c) Promote the health benefits of public parks, trails, and sidewalks. - d) Continue to implement traffic calming measures to ensure safe streets for pedestrians and bicyclists. - e) Work with the Health Department of Northwest Michigan, Community Mental Health and McLaren Northern Michigan to identify funding for a credentialed mental health professional to assist first responders as needed. - f) Work with the Petoskey Public Schools to teach youth pedestrian and bike safety. - g) Repeat the National Citizen SurveyTM or a similar survey instrument to gauge resident opinions on public health and safety services.
+- a) Work with the Office of Emergency Management to review and update as needed the Hazard Mitigation Plan, taking into consideration likely climate change impacts. - b) Adopt and implement updates to the Hazard Mitigation Plan. - c) Promote the health benefits of public parks, trails, and sidewalks. - d) Continue to implement traffic calming measures to ensure safe streets for pedestrians and bicyclists. - e) Work with the Health Department of Northwest Michigan, Community Mental Health, Emmet County and McLaren Northern Michigan to identify funding for a credentialed mental health professional to assist first responders as needed. - f) Encourage, support and participate in regional efforts for alternatives to incarceration for those suffering with mental health and substance abuse issues. - g) Work with the Petoskey Public Schools to teach youth pedestrian and bike safety. - h) Repeat the National Citizen SurveyTM or a similar survey instrument to gauge resident opinions on public health and safety services.